• Skip to primary navigation

 Equipment

 You only need a few staples to make these biscuits.
 A mixing bowl, pastry blender, and a cast iron skillet or baking pan.
 If you don't have a pastry blender, just grab 2 forks and use that to incorporate the butter into the flour.
-You don't even need a biscuit cutter, instead, try a glass to cut the biscuits.
+If you don't have a biscuit cutter, try a glass to cut the biscuits.

 Storage